clemkoa/clemkoa.github.io/_posts/2020-05-27-neural-turing-machines-pytorch.markdown

 #### For you

-I've uploaded some trained models here: [https://github.com/clemkoa/ntm/tree/master/trained_models](https://github.com/clemkoa/ntm/tree/master/trained_models).
+I've uploaded some trained models [here](https://github.com/clemkoa/ntm/tree/master/trained_models).
 You're welcome to try them by yourself with the library: [https://github.com/clemkoa/ntm](https://github.com/clemkoa/ntm).

 #### For me